kswoo97/PerPEFT/README.md

 - **Description**: Refer to the ```README.txt``` file within the link.

 Once you download the datasets in the above link, all files will be downloaded in ```mmrec_datasets.zip``` file.
-Then, locate the zip file in your directory, and run the below file to make the correct dataset directories:
+Then, locate the zip file in your directory, and run the file below to make the correct dataset directories:
 ```
-Python3 unzip_data.py
+python3 unzip_data.py
 ```

 ----